Dateline: Manama, Bahrain

-Over a recent dinner with a South African banker, the conversation turned to opportunities in Africa.
-For years, I’ve been both fascinated and mystified by the idea of investing there.
+For years, we’ve been both fascinated and mystified by the opportunities and the idea of investing in Africa.

-As a small entrepreneur, I’ve never been interested in extracting diamonds from the earth, running a farm the size of a small city, or shipping cargo loads of goods.
-It simply seems fascinating to be a part of an entire continent ready to develop.
+As small entrepreneurs, you may not be interested in extracting diamonds from the earth, running a farm the size of a small city, or shipping cargo loads of goods.
+But it is still fascinating to be a part of an entire continent ready to develop.

 As the Chinese invade all parts of Asia that are open for business, Africa is increasingly the final frontier.
 While many of its nation-states are incredibly poor, corrupt, and undeveloped, a population of one billion people averaging barely 20 years old is hard to ignore.